AndresGarciaEscalante/RoboND-Rover-Project/writeup_template.md

 ![alt text][image1]

-#### 1. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
+#### 2. Populate the `process_image()` function with the appropriate analysis steps to map pixels identifying navigable terrain, obstacles and rock samples into a worldmap.
 Run `process_image()` on your test data using the `moviepy` functions provided to create video output of your result.
-And another!

-![alt text][image2]
 ### Autonomous Navigation and Mapping

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

+For this project the data capture of the 'perception_step()' goes to the instance of the class 'RoverState()'.
+All functions we develop during the quizzes were really helpful in order to develop this function.

+* The 'perception.py' had all the functions, in the 'perception_step' we use applied the functions to determine the rock samples, obstacles, and the navigable terrain.

+* First of all we needed to determine the rocks samples, for this we use certain values for the threshold in order to identifyingtify which objects are rocks, the simulation make it easy to do this because the rocks color is yellow.
+The values are (110,110,50)

+* We did almost the same steps as in the Jupyter notebook, we defined our source and description points,

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
-Explain your results and how you might improve them in your writeup.  dsf
+Explain your results and how you might improve them in your writeup.

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**